santi1110/bd_lbc_team_template/team_charter.md

 ## Meaning & Impact

-**What is personally important for each team member about joining ATA?
-About becoming an SDE?**
+**What is personally important for each team member about joining BloomTech?
+About becoming an software engineer?**

 * *Team member name*:
 * *Team member name*: